llpeterson/internetworking/trend.md

 For almost as long as there have been packet-switched networks, there have been ideas about how to virtualize them, starting with virtual circuits.
-But what exactly does it mean to virtualize the network?
+But what exactly does it mean to virtualize a network?

 Virtual memory is a helpful example.
 Virtual memory creates an abstraction of a large and private pool of memory, even though the